Florida, Puerto Rico: Demographics

 Florida is one of the least populated municipalities of Puerto Rico, perhaps due to its small size.
 The population, according to the 2000 census, was 12,237 with a population density of 1,236.7 people per square mile (475.6/km2).
 After its establishment in 1974, the population has steadily increased over the years, with 7,232 people in the 1980 census.

 Statistics taken from the 2000 census shows that 86.0% of Florideños are of White origin, 4.9% are black, 0.2% are Amerindian etc.

 Government

 After its initial establishment, Florida belonged to the Barceloneta region.
 In 1949 and 1960 there were some attempts to separate the barrio from Barceloneta, but these were unsuccessful.
 However, in 1974, Governor Luis A. Ferré and the Puerto Rican Senate officially declared Florida an independent municipality.
 Its first mayor was Jorge L. Pérez Piñeiro.
 The current mayor is José Gerena Polanco, of the New Progressive Party (PNP).
 He was elected in the 2012 general elections.

-The city belongs to the Puerto Rico Senatorial district III, which is represented by two Senators.
-In 2008, José Emilio González and Angel Martínez were elected as District Senators.
+The city belongs to the Puerto Rico Senatorial district III, which is represented by two senators.
+In 2024, Brenda Pérez Soto and Gabriel González were elected as District Senators.